ArgoCD SSO Integration SAML2.0

 IdP-Initiated SSO

-Compared to OIDC's Code Flow/Implicit Flow, SAML 2.0 is somewhat simpler, but in many scenarios, it is more complicated to configure and manage than OIDC because it extends authentication and authorization with an additional layer rather than relying on SAML alone.
+Compared to OIDC's Code Flow/Implicit Flow, SAML 2.0 is somewhat simpler, but in many scenarios it is more complex to configure and manage than OIDC because it extends authentication and authorization with an additional layer rather than relying on SAML alone.

 SP-Initiated SSO

-Which is the best way to integrate with ArgoCD?
+Which one is best for integrating with ArgoCD?

-Generally, in an enterprise environment with existing AD or LDAP, SAML 2.0 is the preferred option since that is the only system that many systems support.
+Generally, in an enterprise environment with an existing AD or LDAP, SAML 2.0 is the preferred option, as many systems only support SAML 2.0.

-However, Dex Connector, which supports SAML 2.0 integration in ArgoCD, has deprecated SAML 2.0 itself.
-For use outside the internal network,SAML 2.0 and ArgoCD integration should be avoided if possibleis.
+However, Dex Connector, which supports SAML 2.0 integration with ArgoCD, has deprecated SAML 2.0 itself.
+For use outside the internal network,SAML 2.0 and ArgoCD integration should be avoided if possible.is.

 Reasons for SAML 2.0 deprecation

-Developer of Dexericchiang butDiscussionAs mentioned in the article, there are three main reasons for the deprecation of SAML 2.0 in Dex Connector:
+Dex Developerericchiang butDiscussionAs mentioned above, there are three main reasons for the deprecation of SAML 2.0 in Dex Connector:

-Because Dex plays a central role in the authentication process, if Dex authentication is bypassed, access to all resources that trust Dex may be possible.
-In addition, SAML is technically more complex than other connectors, and this complexity may cause additional security issues.
-In other words, it seems that the current development structure of the Dex Connector does not fully support the SAML specification.
+1. Because Dex plays a central role in the authentication process, bypassing Dex authentication could potentially allow access to all resources that trust Dex.
+Furthermore, SAML is technically more complex than other connectors, and this complexity could potentially create additional security challenges.
+In other words, it appears that the current development structure for the Dex Connector is unable to fully support the SAML specification.

 “I fully agree that OIDC is the future and that SAML is broken and horrible, but Dex is currently serving a really important purpose as a stepping stone to help people get from SAML to OIDC while the rest of the world catches up.”